Community Health Partnership of Honduras

 Our teams are usually comprised of half Honduran and half US (or DR) dental and medical practitioners.
 Most of our translators are Honduran, some are very young and others come from other professions.
 All of our team members volunteer their time.

 Making a Difference

 In 2015 we brought our first fall team to begin our commitment to twice yearly team visits.
 Over time we have developed a relationship with the northern 18 villages of Opatoro.
 At the mayor’s request we saw many of the patients at our clinic in La Florida, they were given transportation by coffee truck for the rigorous hour drive.
 As our patient load increased we decided to create a smaller team which would travel to the northern clinic for two days each visit.
 It has been a wonderful opportunity for us to work with the rotating remote doctor and the dedicated nurses, the population is also grateful for the effort we make to serve them in their own communities.

 2016 saw CHPH’s expansion into the neighboring region of Santa Ana.
 We have been working with their clinics, their health promoters and voluntarios to advance education and prevention in health concerns.
 This brings our direct work into the realm of 56 villages.
 We have found eager and dedicated partners at all levels as we advance our efforts to make a difference.

-In August 2017 we were sending our first all-dental team to one of the more remote areas in the highlands of neighboring Santa Ana where there has been no previous access to health or dental care.
+In August 2017 we sent our first all-dental team to one of the more remote areas in the highlands of neighboring Santa Ana where there has been no previous access to health or dental care.
 These small villages were recently identified as struggling with the issue of malnutrition and we have worked with the mayor’s office to bring the families and voluntarios in to visit our La Florida clinic.
-This team will include ten Honduran dentists supported by three US dentists, their work will primarily be in treating children and beginning their inclusion in our extensive fluoride and prevention program.
+This team included ten Honduran dentists supported by three US dentists, their work was primarily in treating children and beginning their inclusion in our extensive fluoride and prevention program.